jiyu0903/tumalac_torres-cozycup/README.md

 ## Project Description
 Cozy Cup Cafe is a tiny cafe which concept is designed to give a warm, relaxing, and welcoming space where customers can enjoy quality coffee, light snacks, and a comfortable ambience.
 ## Features
-* Comfortable seating with a warm, cozy ambience.
+* Home / Landing Page
-* Quality coffee and simple beverages.
+* Menu Page
-* Light snacks and pastries.
+* About Us Section
-* Free Wi-Fi for studying or working.
+* Contact Information
-* Friendly and welcoming service.
+* Responsive Design
 ## Screen Captures
 ### Capture 1
 <img src="img/sc1.jpeg"